Cpymadtools

 Elements Utilities

-The functions below are utilities to install elements or markers in the LHC.
+The functions below are utilities to install elements or markers in the LHC in MAD-X.

-Adds some simple marker elements left and right of an IP point, to increase the granularity of optics functions returned from a TWISS call.
+Adds some simple marker elements left and right of an IP, to increase the granularity of optics functions returned from a TWISS call.

 Warning

-You will most likely need to have sliced the sequence before calling this function, as otherwise there is a risk on getting a negative drift depending on the affected IP.
+It is most likely needed to have sliced the sequence before calling this function, as otherwise there is a risk on getting a negative drift depending on the affected IP.
 This would lead to the remote MAD-X process to crash.

 Warning